mjebrahimi/.Net-Async-Resources/readme.md

 - [Lindhart.Analyser.MissingAwaitWarning](https://www.nuget.org/packages/Lindhart.Analyser.MissingAwaitWarning/)
   > Compiler analyser to generate Warnings whenever a Task is not awaited nor assigned to a variable. ([Github Repo](https://github.com/ykoksen/unused-task-warning))

-## Contribution

-Contributions are always welcome!
-Thanks to all contributors, you're awesome and wouldn't be possible without you!
-The goal is to build a categorized collection of very well-known resources.

 ## License